 Kathleen O’Connor Wang is a field interviewer for the U.S. Bureau of the Census.
 Ms. Wang has a Bachelor’s degree in Political Science.Her interest in the Israeli Palestinian issue began in 2000 as the 2nd intifada brought Israel and Palestine more attention and concern.
 Subsequently Kathleen became involved in peace activism and appreciates IPC as a vehicle for peace and understanding between people.In August 2008 she became a volunteer passenger for freegaza.org and traveled with others on a 2 boat “flotilla” to Gaza.The 44 passengers were welcomed as the first foreign boats to land in Gaza’s Seaport in 41 years.The culmination of that voyage included all being honored with Palestinian citizenship and Palestinian passport.

 Aymen Zaben, Founding Member

 Aymen Zaben is an accountant and entrepreneur born and raised in New York.
-Aymen belives that the solution to the Israeli Palestinian conflict must be dealth with in a fair and just manner.
-Aymen belives that in the absence of addressing the concerns on both sides and proposing a solution that is viable, fair and just, the conflict will continue to impact not only Palestinians and Israelis but the entire region as well as future generations on both sides and beyond.
+Aymen believes that the solution to the Israeli Palestinian conflict must be dealth with in a fair and just manner.
+Aymen believes that in the absence of addressing the concerns on both sides and proposing a solution that is viable, fair and just, the conflict will continue to impact not only Palestinians and Israelis but the entire region as well as future generations on both sides and beyond.
 A just and viable solution will achieve peace, prosperity and stabilization for all.

 Dr. Saleem H. Ali